mccakit/learn_xmake/docs/source/explanation/targets.rst

 At build time, XMake compiles the specified targets and links them together as needed to produce the final output.

-Configuration is done by calling functions inside the ``target`` function, here are the essential configuration functions you'll commonly
+You configure a target by calling functions inside the target block.
-use:
+Here are the essential configuration functions you'll typically use:

 -  ``set_kind()`` set the target type
 -  ``add_files()`` add source files